 When should my child have his or her first dental appointment?

-The American Academy of Pediatric Dentistry recommends that a child has his or her first oral health care appointment around age one or as soon as the baby’s first tooth erupts.
-At age two, a child can usually have a complete exam, X-Rays, cleaning, and fluoride.
+The American Academy of Pediatric Dentistry recommends that a child has his or her first oral health care appointment around age 1, or as soon as the baby’s first tooth erupts.
+At age 2, a child can usually have a complete exam, X-Rays, cleaning, and fluoride.